Who Are We?

 ANTIOCH, originally Burnt Islands, constituted in 1817, reorganized and name changed in 1842.
 Located in eastern Robeson Co NC in Wishart's Township.

 BACK SWAMP, originally Mount Pisgah, constituted in 1839.
-Located in central Robeson Co NC in Back Swamp Township.
+Was located in central Robeson Co NC in Back Swamp Township, now closed.